juanpgarciac/jpg-fnugg-block/README.md

 This was a project challenge for a job application.
-I have to make a WordsPress Guttenberg Block that connects to an external API.
+I have to make a WordPress Guttenberg Block that connects to an external API.

 Technologies involved: WordPress, PHP, JavaScript, React